madkins23/go-type/README.md

 ## Package `reg`

 This package provides a dynamic type registry.
-Since the Go language doesn't provide dynamic class lookup by name there is no way to create classes that are unknown to a package that might be provided by an application.
+Since the Go language doesn't provide dynamic type lookup by name there is no way to create instances of types that are unknown to a package but might be provided by an application using that package.
-In cases requiring class creation by name (from a string) it is necessary to provide a way to register classes by name, look them up, and then create new instances thereof.
+In cases requiring type instance creation by name (from a string) it is necessary to provide a way to register types by name, look them up, and then create new instances thereof.

 The original motivation for this package is serialization of data into JSON or YAML.
-The deserialization of that data requires instance creation by class name.
+The deserialization of that data requires instance creation by type name.
 See [`go-serial`](https://github.com/madkins23/go-serial)
 for example usage of this package.